postgres-ai/docs/src/pages/customer-advisory-group.md

 * Company must be willing to commit to a monthly 30-minute meeting to provide feedback

 Questions?
-Contact us using the Intercom bubble to the right and leave an email so we can reach back out.
+Contact us [here](https://postgres.ai/contact/) and leave an email so we can reach back out.

 <div style={{'margin-top': '50px'}}>